mutwiri-2/linux/command_line_basics.md

 - `$file` - determine file type. file tests each argument in an attempt to classify it.
 There are three sets of tests, performed in this order: filesystem tests, magic tests, and language tests.
 The first test that succeeds causes the file type to be printed.

+- `$cat` - concatenate files and print on the standard output.
+With no FILE, or when FILE is -, read standard input.
+It’s not great for viewing large files and it’s only meant for short content.